 well it's now 2011. being that I will pass a milestone birthday: 30 (on the 30th of June) I started to reflect on where I am in my life. lets see: no job, no friends (in Marseille), no home, no money, no children and no significant relationship and not even a hound (I’ve wanted a dog for yeeeears). if life is a race, I’m certainly loosing. facebook can't help but make this more apparent for me. but then I’ve always been a late bloomer.
 I see all my friends, all people in my age range doing all the wonderful things in their lives, and though i'm truly happy for them, i can't help but feel a little stuck here in my own.
 I’m not even getting better at French, which is why I came here in the first place.
 I wanted to quit, but here again my friends saved me - offering encouragement, telling me how brave they thought i was (although stubborn might be more accurate) I was ready to throw in the towel, and they'd chime in that i should think of structuring my day. indeed this suggestion helped heaps. all things considered, my job search was still fruitless.... so as a very last resort my next move was to go back to the accursed English teaching establishment and grovel for my job back and then something wonderful happened: I got a job working in an art gallery.

-which is different than fin de monde. "bout" in this sense only
+bout de monde which is different than fin de monde. "bout" in this sense only means end as in a sausage has two ends. |

 well now I really couldn't believe my luck. the day before I was told that I was unqualified to sell shoes and in the next moment I found out that I’d get to spend my days in a building by the sea surrounded by beautiful art. today I heard back from an apartment sublet - I got it, hurray! things are looking up!